Local H-Principles for Partial Holomorphic Relations: Statements of the Theorems

 \subsection{The case of Riemann surfaces}

 The fact that every open subset of an open Riemann surface is Stein makes special the case of complex dimension 1.
 Indeed, Remark \ref{Remark: We have to perturb or substitute the Lagrangian skeleton} yields that in this case we will not have to ask the Stein manifold to have finite type to obtain $h$--principles for germs over any Lagrangian skeleton.
-Moreover, it is easily seen from the definitions (see \ref{Definition: Stein compact and Holomorphically convex compact set} and \ref{Definition: Properly attached sets}) that this fact also implies that any compact subset of an open Riemann surface is Stein compact and properly attached to any other compact subset.
-Since in addition the totally real submanifolds of maximal dimension of a Riemann surface are precisely the smooth curves on it we will obtain the following \begin{theorem} Let $\Sigma$ be an open Riemann surface and let $X\to \Sigma$ be a holomorphic vector bundle with a partial holomorphic relation $\calR$ that is open in $X_\CC^{(r)}$.
+Moreover, it follows from the definitions (see \ref{Definition: Stein compact and Holomorphically convex compact set} and \ref{Definition: Properly attached sets}) that this fact also implies that any compact subset of an open Riemann surface is Stein compact and properly attached to any other compact subset.
+Since in addition the totally real submanifolds of maximal dimension of a Riemann surface are precisely the smooth curves on it we will obtain the following \begin{theorem} Let $\Sigma$ be an open Riemann surface and let $X\to \Sigma$ be a holomorphic vector bundle with a holomorphic partial differential relation $\calR$ that is open in $X_\CC^{(r)}$.
 If $\calR_\RR(\Gamma)$ satisfies a relative to domain $h$--principle for every smooth curve $\Gamma\subset\Sigma$, then $\calR$ satisfies the $h$--principle over germs of any Lagrangian skeleton.
 The $h$--principle is weakly relative to any compact domain.

-Moreover, if the $h$--principles that satisfy the realifications $\calR_\RR(\Gamma)$ are all parametric, relative to parameter, full and/or $C^0$--dense, then so it is the $h$--principle over germs of sections lifting to $\calR$. \end{theorem} \begin{remark} We can also obtain analogous results to Corollary \ref{Corollary: Main theorem for fiber bundles.}, Remark \ref{Remark: Main theorems work for general fiber bundles.} and Theorem \ref{Theorem: Holomorphic convex integration}.
-Moreover, such as in Remark \ref{Remark: Main theorems work for holomorphic h-principles.}, we can also get their corresponding analogue results for holomorphic $h$--principles preserving holomorphy instead of holonomy along compact subsets. \end{remark}
+Moreover, if the $h$--principles that satisfy the realifications $\calR_\RR(\Gamma)$ are all parametric, relative to parameter, full and/or $C^0$--dense, then so it is the $h$--principle over germs of sections lifting to $\calR$. \end{theorem} \begin{remark} We can obtain analogues of Corollary \ref{Corollary:theorem for fiber bundles.}, Remark \ref{Remark: theorems work for general fiber bundles.} and Theorem \ref{Theorem: Holomorphic convex integration}.
+Moreover, as in Remark \ref{Remark: theorems work for holomorphic h-principles.}, we can also get analogues for holomorphic $h$--principles preserving holomorphy instead of holonomy along compact subsets. \end{remark}